spoqa/settei/README.rst

 Configuration utility for common Python applications and services.
-FYI, settei means setting in japanese :)
+FYI, Settei means settings in Japanese. :)

 Loading a configuration is easy
 -------------------------------

-Suppose you use `flask`_ with settei.
+Suppose you use `Flask`_ with Settei.

 .. code-block:: python